IgorDoring/IgorDoring/README.md

 Hi!

-I'm Igor Doring, from Brazil, I enjoyed computers for a really good part of my life, half if i try to be precise (Im 21).
+I'm Igor Doring, from Brazil, I enjoyed computers for a really good part of my life, half if i try to be precise (Born in the 2000).
 Not gonna lie, started with videogames, but i had a glimpse of programming from a cousin, and i was hooked, imagine discovering as a kid that you can teach computer to do ANYTHING.